AllAboutDocs/AllAboutDocs.github.io/docs/docs-creation-and-management-apis/create-a-new-doc.md

 - The Create Docs request object **must** contain the following:

+This is a **simple paragraph**.
+It uses passive voice.

+In order to make things work, we just need to utilise the API.

+This sentence could be clearer.

 ### Query Parameters - Required\*

 - `Docs-Entity-ID` - the unique identifier of the third party entity